-The objective in this essay is to trace and analyze events that led to this war.
-This piece, however, is far less than impartial.
-There is in it a predisposition towards the democratic process as understood in modern liberal/Western political philosophy; a distaste for wanton violence; and the realization that warfare may be necessary at times either to defend oneself from gratuitous or unprovoked violence or to protect the lives of those who cannot defend themselves.
+This essay traces and analyzes events that led to this war seeking to place it within a historical and political context.
+It is, though, less than impartial.
+There is a predisposition towards the democratic process as understood in modern liberal/Western political philosophy, a distaste for wanton violence, and the realization that while humanly and morally repugnant wars sometimes need to be fought to defend oneself from gratuitous or unprovoked violence or to protect the lives of those who cannot defend themselves.

-If a public opinion poll on warfare (that includes political leaders) were to be conducted, the overwhelming majority of respondents probably would concur with the belief that wars begin when an event(s) takes place that is deemed aggressive by opponents because it endangers human life or creates a state of insecurity among their people, i.e., wars begin when shots are fired.
+If a public opinion poll on warfare (that includes political leaders) were to be conducted, the overwhelming majority of respondents probably would concur with the belief that wars begin when shots are fired.
 Although visible threats often precede warfare, these do not always lead to military conflict.
 Yet advancements in weaponry, including nuclear arms, have led to a systematic review of military tactics and strategies shortening the interval between threats and the beginning of armed hostility.
 Only sixty years ago, the idea of cyber warfare against a major city’s power grid or intelligence gathering facilities would have made for interesting Jules Verne novels.
-Today, cyberwarfare, including Artificial Intelligence (AI), is fast becoming the next frontier in military conflict for which questionable stabilizing mutual assured destruction strategies do not yet exist.
+Today, cyberwarfare, including Artificial Intelligence (AI), is fast becoming the next frontier in military conflict for which questionable stabilizing mutually assured destruction strategies do not yet exist.

-At any rate, the view that wars begin when the first shots are fired is not only simplistic; it tends to overlook wars as complicated processes that often find their origins and/or causes in capricious or calculated actions by political leaders or in historical, socio-economic, religious, and political events that may have taken place and conditioned human behavior for a long time.
-Once examined, history provides formidable evidence that wars do not begin with opening shots or when physical areas are suddenly occupied or attacked.
+At any rate, the view that wars begin when the first shots are fired is simplistic.
+It tends to overlook wars as complicated processes that often find their origins and/or causes in capricious or calculated actions by political leaders or in historical, socio-economic, religious, and political events that may have taken place for a long time.
+History provides formidable evidence that wars do not begin with opening shots or when physical areas are suddenly occupied or attacked.
 Wars undergo evolving processes, a concatenation of spontaneous or deliberate short or long-term events happening throughout years, decades, or centuries whose historically linked antecedents are often disregarded by political leaders and policy analysts.
-All too often premeditated behavior resulting in armed conflicts is shaped by ideologies, misperceptions and misconceptions, flawed intelligence, and human desires disguised as moral behavior and acted upon vague and subjective notions such as national interests and national security.
+In the end, wars are the result of premeditated behavior shaped by ideologies, misperceptions and misconceptions, flawed intelligence, and human desires disguised as moral behavior and acted upon vague and subjective notions such as national interests and national security.

 Using a medical analogy, we may say that wars evolve like cancer.
 We know that cell mutation, invisible to the naked eye, is initially responsible for what eventually develops into a tumor that may or may not become malignant.
 We also know that some benign tumors may go undetected and become malignant as they begin to spread through the bloodstream.
-Often, initial physical symptoms that ought to dictate medical scrutiny are willfully or foolishly ignored as insignificant ailments that occur to human beings throughout their lives such as colds, allergies, muscle aches, or mild cases of gastritis.
+Often, initial physical symptoms that ought to dictate medical scrutiny are willfully or foolishly ignored as insignificant ailments that occur to human beings throughout their lives.
 We also know that not all malignant tumors metastasize, although once cancer reaches that stage it becomes exceedingly difficult to cure.

-Transposing the above analogy to the political world suggests that not all political conflicts, i.e., invisible tumors, inevitably lead to combat.
-On the other hand, it would not be historically accurate to say that World War I began immediately in the aftermath of the assassination of Archduke Franz Ferdinand while overseeing decades of preventive military buildups in Europe; insecurity that led to defensive alliances under the belief that a balance of power theory invariably would create stability; a deliberate disinterest in avoiding warfare among nations that considered wars a risk worth taking to attain national goals; and nationalism or the mutual dislike of nations based on their cultural differences and/or desires.
-Likewise, World War II cannot be seen as commencing with Germany’s forced unification of Austria or its invasion of Poland while ignoring the impact of WWI, Germany’s imperial and militaristic attitudes, and a revengeful Treaty of Versailles on the rise of a megalomaniac individual along with a vindictive type of Nazi nationalism that fed on its long desire to avenge German humiliation.
+Transposing the above analogy to the political world suggests that not all violent conflicts, i.e., invisible tumors, inevitably lead to combat.
+On the other hand, it would not be historically accurate to say that World War I began immediately in the aftermath of the assassination of Archduke Franz Ferdinand while overlooking decades of preventive military buildups in Europe, insecurity that led to defensive alliances under the belief that a balance of power theory invariably would create stability, a deliberate disinterest in avoiding warfare among nations that considered wars a risk worth taking to attain national goals, and feelings of nationalism or the mutual dislike of nations based on their cultural differences and/or desires.
+Likewise, World War II cannot be seen as commencing with Germany’s forced unification of Austria or its invasion of Poland while ignoring the impact of WWI, Germany’s imperial and militaristic attitudes, or a revengeful Treaty of Versailles on the rise of a megalomaniac individual and a vindictive type of Nazi nationalism that fed on its long desire to avenge German humiliation.